-Most candidates were confident with the formal letter format, adopted a suitable tone and employed a logical structure that explained their expectations, the reality of the holiday and often concluded with some demand for recompense.
+Most candidates were confident with the formal letter format, adopted a suitable and often authoritative, tone and employed a logical structure that explained their views and experiences.
 Whilst there were still some candidates who wrote out addresses of the sender and recipient, the majority recognised that it was only necessary to have a salutation and a signing off at the end.